open/close all folders

 - There are quite a few examples in the game Super Paper Mario, many NPCs lack legs and arms.
 Two notable ones are Dimentio and Count Bleck.

-- The Guard Armor boss from Kingdom Hearts has five separate parts: Two legs, two floating arms, and a floating torso.
+- The Guard Armor boss from the first game has five separate parts: two legs, two floating arms, and a floating torso.
 All five parts are attackable, and in some tournament matches you'll actually fight against its disembodied extremities/torso.